BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 1. **Add a copy of the project's code to your own GitHub account.**

-   > This first step involves getting your own version of the project's code to edit to your heart's content.
-In technical terms, this means creating a 'fork' of the project you want to contribute to.
+   > The first step is to get your own version of the project's code to edit to your heart's content.
+In technical terms, you'll create a "fork" of the project you want to contribute to, adding it to your GitHub account.

-1. **Download the code (from your GitHub account) to your computer.**
+1. **Download the code from your GitHub account to your computer.**

-   > You need to get the code onto your computer to start making changes.
+   > Before you can start making changes, you need to get the code on your computer.
 This way you can edit the code in the comfort of your own ~~home~~ code editor.
 This is done by downloading or, in technical terms, 'cloning' the code from your GitHub account.

-1. **Create a Branch in the code to keep your changes contained.**
+1. **Create a Branch in the repository to keep your changes contained.**

    > You get to create parallel versions of the code so you can work on different unrelated things at the same time without getting them tangled.